rfortherestofus/twenty-five-things/twenty-five-things.iapresenter/text.md

 When I started learning R, I never expected to find such a strong, welcoming community.
 But that's exactly what I've found.
 R has technical power, sure.
 But it also has the ability to bring a wide range of people together on a beautiful Saturday to sit all day in an air conditioned room.

 You may not have ever considered it, but R can help you find your community.
-As you learn from others today, I hope that you will also learn about others as well.
+As you learn from others today, I hope that you will consider giving back to maintain and improve the wonderful R community that we all gain so much from.

-If I, a qualitative researcher who, for so long, though of myself as not being a "real" user can come to speak to you today, TODO: Add more
+That I, a qualitative researcher who, for so long, thought of myself as not being a "real" user am up here today is in no small part because of the encouragement I have received from the R community.
+It may be a technical tool that brings us together in the first place, but it is the community that keeps us together in the long run.

 ---